 To make a game in Unreal Engine you need to download it from https://www.unrealengine.com/.
 The Software is entirely free for personal use without sales and monetization (such as the creation of non-commercial prototypes or for personal study) while there is a 5% Royalty on commercial products only when the minimum threshold of one million dollars of gross revenue is achieved.

 As an independent, if I manage to reach $ 1 million in Gross Revenue with my video games, a 5% fee would be the least of my problems but it's still a noteworthy detail.

-It is also possible to publish your games on the Epic Store and in this case a 12% Fee will apply, including the 5% mentioned above.
-Although the Fees are starting to become important, it is necessary to remember that generally a publisher could apply even higher percentages (potentially even a 30-35%) in addition to the fact that the Epic Store could give excellent visibility to our product if it is of high quality.
+It is also possible to publish your games on the Epic Store and in this case, a 12% fee will apply, including the 5% mentioned above.
+Although the Fees are starting to become important, it is necessary to remember that generally, a publisher could apply even higher percentages (potentially even a 30-35%) in addition to the fact that the Epic Store could give excellent visibility to our product if it is of high quality.

-Next step is creating a new Project.
+The next step is creating a new Project.